 This is a classic for Saint Patrick’s Day!
 Believe it or not, this dish is very nutrient rich when prepared the correct way.
 By brining the corned beef yourself, you avoid any additives and chemicals that may be found in store-bought corned beef, and it’s pretty easy to do!

-Our Deerfield and Park Ridge Functional Medicine Physician, Dr. Barbie Allegretti, DC loves the recipe below by Wellness Mama.
-Dr. Allegretti adds, “Cabbage is a sulfur rich vegetable.
+Our Functional Medicine team in Deerfield and Park Ridge recommends the recipe below from Wellness Mama.
+As they note, “Cabbage is a sulfur-rich vegetable.
 Your brain and mitochondria need a great amount of sulfur to thrive and function optimally.
-I know we think of mitochondria as the powerhouse of the cell but there’s so much more to it than that!
-Mitochondria health can support anti-aging, energy levels, and healthy weight.
-In addition to cabbage, sulfur is found in broccoli, cauliflower, onions, and garlic.”
+While mitochondria are often called the powerhouse of the cell, their role extends far beyond that.
+Supporting mitochondrial health can aid in anti-aging, energy levels, and healthy weight.
+In addition to cabbage, sulfur is also found in broccoli, cauliflower, onions, and garlic.”

 Ingredients